wwarthen/RomWBW/Source/Doc/UserGuide.md

 you will only have access to drives provided by the network server -- no local disk drives will be available.

-In order to do this, your MT011 Module must be enhanced with an NVRAM SPI FRAM mini-board.
-The NVRAM is used to store your WizNet configuration values so they do not need to be re-entered every time you cold boot your system.
+In order to do this, your MT011 Module **must** be enhanced with an NVRAM SPI FRAM mini-board.
+The NVRAM is used to store your WizNet configuration values so they do not need to be re-entered every time you power-cycle your system.

-Using the same values from the previous example, you would issue the WizNet commands:
+Using the same values from the previous example, you would issue the `WIZCFG` commands:

 ```
 wizcfg n F0